bobandash/synqsell_shopify/aws/README.md

 Below is the README.md when initializing SAM.
 I will delete in the future, but for now, it may contain some information I need, so I'm keeping it for now

-sam logs -n ProductsUpdateFunction --stack-name Synqsell -t
+sam logs -n ProductsUpdateFunction --stack-name SynqSell -t

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.